Kingston Road (Toronto): 114 Kingston Road bus

-Present day public transit
+Bus lanes

+Bus lanes have been proposed to run along Kingston Road from Ellesmere Road to the east end of Kingston Road since 2007 as a part of the Durham–Scarborough bus rapid transit.
+By 2015, Durham Region had installed reserved bus and bicycle lanes on Kingston Road between Harwood Avenue and Salem Road in Ajax.
+These curb-side lanes were delineated by painted markings on the road surface and diamond signs over the lanes.

+As a part of Toronto's RapidTo project bus lanes were install from Eglinton to Morningside in 2020.

+Present-day

-In Toronto, west of Victoria Park, the street is served by the Toronto Transit Commission (TTC), which operates a streetcar service (503 Kingston Rd) route during weekday daytime and streetcars being replaced by buses during evenings, weekends and holidays by the 22A extension of the 22 Coxwell bus.
-East of Victoria Park Avenue, the main route is the 12 Kingston being the main service until Brimley, with the 12D operating during some periods east to Morningside.
+In Toronto, west of Victoria Park, the street is served by the Toronto Transit Commission (TTC), which operates a streetcar service (503 Kingston Rd) route.
+East of Victoria Park Avenue, the main route is the 12 Kingston being the main service until Brimley, with the 12D operating during some periods east to Morningside while service is supplemented by routes 69 and 117.
 The 102 and 86 operate for the majority of where 12D operates all day, and the 86 continues east of Morningside to Meadowvale.
 In Durham, Kingston Road is served by Durham Region Transit's (DRT) Pulse bus rapid transit and GO Transit, which both operate routes, originating in Toronto, with duplicate routing (although routing and termini are separate within Toronto) along it.

-In 2020, bus lanes were install from Eglinton to Morningside as part of the Eglinton East RapidTo bus lanes project.

 The routes that primarily serve the street are: